Sickle Cell Disease

-We create our strategy to manage your sickle cell disease as a team.
-We do this through joint conferences, meetings and research both inside and outside Vanderbilt.
+We create our strategy to manage your sickle cell disease as a team through joint conferences, meetings and research.

 - Whole-life care

-We work closely with doctors at the pediatric Sickle Cell Disease Center of Excellence at Monroe Carell Jr. Children's Hospital at Vanderbilt.
-Our transition program includes mentoring to help children with sickle cell disease prepare for adult life and adult care.
-We teach them about healthcare coverage challenges, age-related complications and the need for specialty referrals.
+Our doctors at Monroe Carell and Vanderbilt University Hospital work closely together as patients move from pediatric to adult care.
+Our transition program includes mentoring to help children with sickle cell disease prepare for adult life.
+We teach our patients about healthcare coverage challenges, age-related complications and the need for specialty referrals.

 - Collaborative care

 We work with experts in other regional hospitals to improve your care.
 Our partners include doctors at Meharry Medical Center, Tennessee Oncology, Cherokee Health System, St. Jude Children's Research Hospital, LeBonheur Children's Hospital and Methodist University Hospital.
-At our monthly joint case conferences, we discuss sickle cell cases and work toward better care solutions.
-Our connection to Vanderbilt Transplant offers bone marrow transplantation as a possible cure for sickle cell disease.
+Together, we discuss sickle cell cases and work toward better care solutions.
+Our connection to the Vanderbilt Transplant Program offers bone marrow transplantation as a possible cure.

 - Personalized care

-Our case managers help you face the psycho-social effects of sickle cell disease, such as maintaining relationships and seeking and retaining employment.
-We also provide help and advice with insurance and insurability.
-Through the Phi Beta Pi Rehabilitation Institute at the Vanderbilt Bill Wilkerson Center, we provide vocational counseling if you are unable to perform your previous job.
-We can also connect you with access to ambulatory devices so you can continue with work and self-care.
+Our case managers help you face the psycho-social effects of sickle cell disease, such as maintaining relationships and employment.
+We also provide help and advice with insurance.
+Through the Phi Beta Pi Rehabilitation Institute at the Vanderbilt Bill Wilkerson Center, we provide vocational counseling if you are unable to perform your job.
+We can also help you with access to ambulatory devices so you can continue with work and self-care.

 - Medical home

 A medical home is more than a basic clinic.
-It is a place where patients and families develop a lifelong relationship with doctors, nurses, and staff.
-The Center of Excellence for Sickle Cell Disease brings together primary care providers and specialists from local institutions to treat individuals with sickle cell disease under one roof.
+It is a place where you will develop a lifelong relationship with doctors, nurses and staff.
+Our Center of Excellence for Sickle Cell Disease brings together primary care providers and specialists from your area to treat you in one place.

 - Innovative research

-Vanderbilt is involved in two kinds of transplant-based research efforts for sickle cell disease, as well as other therapeutic and non-therapeutic research.
-Our goal is to provide you with even more treatment options in the near future and improve treatments already available.
+We are involved in two kinds of transplant-based research efforts for sickle cell disease, as well as other research.
+Our goal is to provide you with even more treatment options in the near future and improve those already available.